- What Is It?

-The thyroid is a butterfly-shaped gland located in the lower part of the neck, below the Adam's apple.
-The thyroid gland wraps around the windpipe and has a shape that is similar to a butterfly - formed by two wings or lobes (lobes), and is attached by a middle part.
+The thyroid is a butterfly-shaped gland located in the lower part of the neck, below Adam's apple.
+The thyroid gland wraps around the windpipe and has a shape that is similar to a butterfly - formed by two wings or lobes (lobes) and is attached by a middle part.

 What are the signs and symptoms of Hashimoto's thyroiditis?